The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 The Athenians managed to defeat an initial Persian invasion at Marathon in 490 BC.

-Following the defeat at Marathon, the Persian king Darius had died and was succeeded by his son, Xerxes.
+Following the defeat at Marathon, the Persian king Darius died in 486 BC and was succeeded by his son, Xerxes.

 Xerxes was determined to complete his father's work and crush the Greeks once and for all.

-In 480 BC, the Persian army, led by King Xerxes, invaded Greece by crossing the Bosphorus Strait and marching south towards Athens.
+The Persian army, which was led by King Xerxes himself, arrived in 480 BC and invaded Greece by crossing the Bosphorus Strait and marching south towards Athens.

 When news of the Persian invasion spread, the various city-states quickly banded together in an alliance led by Sparta.